marcoserrano21/Data_Analysis_Portfolio/README.md

-# Marco Serrano - Data Analyst Portfolio
+# Marco Serrano - Data Analyst Portfolio (work in progress)

 ## About Me
 Hello!
 I'm Marco Serrano, an aspiring data analyst passionate about uncovering data insights.
 I have a strong background in data analysis, data entry, and IT support, with experience in various industries including construction and landscape architecture.
 I am proficient in Python, SQL, Excel, and Power BI, and completed a CS50P certificate from Harvard (Online course).
 This portfolio showcases some of the projects I have worked on, demonstrating my skills in data analysis, visualization, and storytelling.